misken/obflowsim-mm/README.md

 The scripts are commented and all of the folder structure needed for running the scripts has already been set up.
-There are also some R Markdown documents a R scripts used to produce some of the figures in the paper.
+There are also some R Markdown documents and R scripts used to produce some of the figures in the paper.

         ├── exp11b_paper_plots.Rmd
         ├── exp11b_pipeline.sh